json-schema-form/angular-schema-form/docs/index.md

 Handling Submit
 ---------------
-Schema Form does not care what you do with your data, to handle form submit the recomended way is to use the `ng-submit` directive.
-It's also recomended to use a `name` attribute on your form so you can access the [FormController](https://code.angularjs.org/1.3.0-beta.15/docs/api/ng/type/form.FormController) and check if the form is valid or not.
+Schema Form does not care what you do with your data, to handle form submit the recommended way is to use the `ng-submit` directive.
+It's also recommended to use a `name` attribute on your form so you can access the [FormController](https://code.angularjs.org/1.3.0-beta.15/docs/api/ng/type/form.FormController) and check if the form is valid or not.